svaksha/Julia.jl/Mathematics.md

   * [MIT-ORC Fall-2013 JuMP tutorial](https://github.com/IainNZ/JuMPTutorial)
 - [JuMPeR.jl](https://github.com/IainNZ/JuMPeR.jl) :: Julia for Mathematical Programming (JuMP) extension for Robust optimization.
 - [KrylovSolvers.jl](https://github.com/cfbaptista/KrylovSolvers.jl) :: Solve sparse linear systems in an efficient and iterative manner with Krylov Solvers.
+- [LDA.jl](https://github.com/remusao/LDA.jl) :: Linear Discriminant Analysis and Kernel Fisher Analysis.
+- [LMCLUS.jl](https://github.com/wildart/LMCLUS.jl) :: Julia's package for Linear Manifold Clustering.
 - [MUMPS](https://github.com/lruthotto/MUMPS) :: A wrapper for a MUltifrontal Massively Parallel sparse direct Solver of large linear systems in Julia.
 - [MUMPS1.jl](https://github.com/dmbates/MUMPS1.jl) :: An alternative implementation of a Julia interface to the sparse direct solver MUMPS.
 A MUMPS package for Julia is already registered but that package does not conform to the packaging standards for Julia.
+- [NonuniformArray.jl](https://github.com/ReidAtcheson/NonuniformArray.jl) :: This library handles the case of "array of arrays" where each subarray may have different lengths - but enforces contiguity of data for ease of passing to outside linear algebra packages.
+- [PolarFact.jl](https://github.com/weijianzhang/PolarFact.jl) :: A Julia package for the matrix polar decomposition.

 ##### RESOURCES
 * [The Performance Cost of Integer Overflow Checking](http://danluu.com/integer-overflow/)